sharplab/epub-translator/README.md

 ### Creating a native executable

-You can create a native executable in this way:
+You can also create a native executable in this way:
 ```
  ./gradlew build -Dquarkus.package.type=native
 ```